iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 <admon icon="book">

-DVC allows you visualize metrics from different parts of the pipeline (different metric files).
-You can also visualize metrics across different branches, commits and tags.
-See `dvc metrics show` docs to learn more.
+You can visualize metrics from different files and stages in a unified way.
+You can also show metrics across different branches, commits and tags.
+See `dvc metrics show` and its command line arguments to learn more.

 </admon>

 ## Visualizing plots

-The [`evaluate.py`] script writes additional output files with data, formatted in a way that allows it to be graphed.
-The code demonstrates several methods of generating plots:
+The [`evaluate.py`] script writes additional output files, formatted in a way that allows them to be graphed.
+The code demonstrates three different methods of generating plots:

-- The [`roc_curve`] and [`confusion_matrix`] metrics values are generated and dumped into the [`eval/live/plots`] directory using `Live.log_sklearn_plot()` API ([DVCLive]).
+- The [`roc_curve`] and [`confusion_matrix`] metric values are written into the [`eval/live/plots`] directory using `Live.log_sklearn_plot()` API (from [DVCLive]).
 - The precision-recall curves are manually generated and dumped into [`eval/prc/train.json`] using a standard `json.dump()` call and contain JSON arrays of the form: